jimshowalter/architecture-enforcer/README.md

 The syntax is full.name.of.package, without a dot at the end.
 The tool appends dots for you.
 In some cases you need to suppress dots due to some issues with pf-CDA, in which case end the package name with a !.

 * If your project uses reflection, you should add outermost class-to-class dependencies to a file you specify with the -r command-line argument.
-The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz...., where the referred-to classes are outermost classes to which the referring class refers to by reflection.
+The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz...., where the referred-to classes are outermost classes to which the referring class refers by reflection.
+At least one referred-to class is required.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.

 * Sometimes the pf-CDA odem file is missing classes that are referred to by other classes in the file.
 To fix these, you should add the missing outermost classes to a file you specify with the -f command-line argument.
 The syntax is: full.name.of.missing.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz..., where the referred-to classes are outermost classes to which the missing class refers.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.
+If the unresolved class you are adding does not refer to other classes in your project, you don't need to add any referred-to classes (and you don't need a colon after the first class on the line).

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.

+* pf-CDA is smart enough to add references on its own for simple Class.forName calls where the string name of the class is directly specified, as in Class.forName("com.foo.bar.Baz"), but it can't follow complicated string concatenations, strings returned by functions, etc., for example Class.forName(someStringFromAVariable + SomeClass.someFunction(some args from somewhere) + SOME_STRING_CONSTANT + ".foo").
+That's why you have to add them manually.
+Also, pf-CDA doesn't parse reflection references in JSP files, Spring, etc.

-* Example files are located in the test resources directory.
+* Sample files are located in the test resources directory.

 ## TODOs And Welcomed Contributions ##